We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 Fortunately, we cut the hole large enough for the window to fit without any additional cutting.

-Step 9: Assemble the inner frame
+Step 9: Assemble the interior frame

-Step 11: Sealing test (IMPORTANT!!)
+Step 11: Waterproofing test (IMPORTANT!!)

-Step 13: New sealing test
+Step 13: New waterproofing test

 Step 14: Admire your work